-Suggested Amendment: The Landscape Review Committee is suggesting that additional information be required to be included on submitted landscape plans, which will be inserted as F, and existing F will become G:
+Suggested Amendment: Minor additions are proposed to be added to the information to be required on landscape plans.
+Also, the Landscape Review Committee is suggesting that additional information be required to be included on submitted landscape plans, which will be inserted as F, and existing F will become G.